Youngtechie/Rebus-Puzzles_webpage/README.md

 ![create new repl](./screenshots/10.jpg)

-After that, on the section that pops up click on  `import from Github` button which is at the right top corner of the section as shown below:
+On the section that pops up, click on  `import from Github` button which is at the right top corner of the section as shown below:

 ![import from github button](./screenshots/11.jpg)